-Table 3.13 TX Command 'B' Format
+Table 3.12 TX Command 'B' Format

 BITS DESCRIPTION 31:16 Packet Tag.
 The host should write a unique packet identifier to this field.
 This identifier is added to the corresponding TX status word and can be used by the host to correlate TX status words with their corresponding packets.
 Note: The use of packet tags is not required by the hardware.
 This field can be used by the LAN software driver for any application.
 Packet Tags is one application example.
-15 Reserved.
-This bit is reserved.
-Always write zeros to this bit to guarantee future compatibility.
-14 TX Checksum Enable (CK).
-When this bit is set in conjunction with the first segment (FS) bit in TX Command 'A' and the TX checksum offload engine enable bit (TXCOE_EN) in the COE_CR-Checksum Offload Engine Control Register, the TX checksum offload engine (TXCOE) will calculate a L3 checksum for the associated frame.
+15:14 Reserved.
+These bits are reserved.
+Always write zeros to this field to guarantee future compatibility.
 13 Add CRC Disable.
 When set, the automatic addition of the CRC is disabled.
 12 Disable Ethernet Frame Padding.
 When set, this bit prevents the automatic addition of padding to an Ethernet frame of less than 64 bytes.
 The CRC field is also added despite the state of the Add CRC Disable field.
 11 Reserved.
 These bits are reserved.
 Always write zeros to this field to guarantee future compatibility.
 10:0 Packet Length (bytes).
 This field indicates the total number of bytes in the current packet.
 This length does not include the offset or padding.
 If the Packet Length field does not match the actual number of bytes in the packet the Transmitter Error (TXE) flag will be set.